Relapse Prevention Under Supervision

 Job and housing stability reduce supervision attention.
 Instability increases it.

-Keep the same address for months.
+Stable housing reduces violation risk.
+Same address for months.
 Officers verify location easily.
 Moving without approval triggers violations.